 - Apprenticeship systems

 - vocational education and training (VET) practitioners

-- concepts of skill
+- concepts of skill in work

 2014, Smith, E.,Yasukawa, K., Harris, R., & Tuck, J. Would more highly-qualified teachers and trainers help to address quality problems in the Australian vocational education and training system?
 ARC Linkage grant, $120,000 (Industry partner funds $45,000)